It's a wrap! New orchestrations for the new off-Broadway production of "Emmet Otter" have been recorded.

 Directed by Chris Gattelli

-I spent a wonderful afternoon sitting next to Charles Strouse (composer of Bye Bye Birdie, Annie) and his wife Barbara while we listened to his brilliant score "RAGS," which I orchestrated for the 13 piece NYU Broadway Orchestra.
+I spent a wonderful afternoon sitting next to Charles Strouse (composer of Bye Bye Birdie, Annie) and his wife Barbara while we listened to his brilliant score "RAGS," which I newly orchestrated for the 13 piece NYU Broadway Orchestra conducted by Joe Church.

 I was so fortunate to have worked with composers Stephen Schwartz (Wicked, Pippin, Godspell) and Charles Strouse (Annie, Bye Bye Birdie) on their new adaptation of "Rags" at Goodspeed.
 What brilliant minds and incredible musicians.

 One of the highlights of my career working with Charles Strouse (seated , composer of Annie, Bye, Bye Birdie) and Stephen Schwartz (standing far right, composer of Wicked, Godspell) on this new adaptation of 'Rags.'
 Beautifully reimagined by director Rob Ruggiero (standing on left) and script writer, David Thompson

 "Dan DeLange's orchestrations, David Loud's vocal arrangements and Michael O'Flaherty's music direction are extreamly strong." - BroadwayWorld.com